- Main Menu

 The WMF/PMC/YCBA scholarship, available through the Center, is open to graduate students in all disciplines who are affiliated with Yale University.
 The number of scholarships offered each year is limited to one.

-The closing date for the 2019 award is Thursday, February 28.
+The closing date for the 2019 award has been extended until Monday, April 22.
 Applicants should complete the online application and include a cover letter (not longer than two pages), which identifies the project they wish to apply for as well as their interest in the position; a curriculum vitae; and two confidential letters of recommendation.
 Each referee should e-mail letters of reference directly to Research (email@example.com) by the application deadline and include the applicant name in the subject line.

 The following descriptions outline the projects offered in 2019.
 Full project descriptions can be viewed here.

 The first pier at Blackpool was North Pier, opened on May 21, 1863.
 The railway arrived at Blackpool in 1846, and the location for the pier was chosen to be as close to Blackpool North Station as possible.
 A pavilion was added in 1874, where symphonies and recitals were performed.
 This was followed in 1903 with an amusement pavilion at the landward end of the pier.
 Subsequent fires and other damage alongside the demand for new entertainments led to several phases of redevelopment which reflected the development of Blackpool as a whole.

 The success of North Pier encouraged developers to expand Blackpool, opening up the seafront toward the town center, and the Blackpool South Jetty Company announced it would build a second pier opposite the new rail station in 1864.
 When it was completed and opened on May 30, 1868, the emphasis was on entertainment rather than strolling or promenading, and admission was free.